k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 ## Serialization

-CDC messages are stored in Kafka topics by their CDC Consumer Name defined in the Fabric Studio and can be serialized or de-serialized using the Fabric Java Class
+CDC messages are stored in Kafka topics by their CDC Consumer Name defined in the Fabric Studio and can be serialized or de-serialized using the Fabric Java Class com.k2view.fabric.cdc.
+Serialization utility.
-**com.k2view.fabric.cdc.Serialization** utility.

 Fabric offers two  **Serialization** class methods:
 -  public static CdcMessage fromJson(String msg), which creates a **CdcMessage** object from the input message.